alexsong-lab/DATA5100/education/README.md

-# Project Title (This is a template README.md file that you can adapt to your project)
+# Education Project (This is a template README.md file that you can adapt to your project)

 > A brief description of what the project does and its purpose.